adriangibanelbtactic/franckchalon-zimbra-nextcloud-connector/README.md

 AI was used to help with code generation, debugging, documentation, translations and project structuring.
 The final implementation, testing, configuration and publication were performed and validated by the project maintainer.

+## Disclaimer

+This is an independent community project and is not affiliated with, endorsed by, or sponsored by Zimbra.
+Zimbra is a trademark of its respective owner.

 ## License

 BSD-3-Clause.
 Copyright 2026 Franck Chalon.